LiskArchive/lisk-sdk/docs/node.md

 OPTIONS
   -j, --[no-]json  Prints output in JSON format.
 You can change the default behaviour in your config.json file.
-  --all            Additionally provides information about forging status.
+  --forging-status  Additionally provides information about forging status.

   --[no-]pretty    Prints JSON in pretty format rather than condensed.
 Has no effect if the output is set to table.
 You
                    can change the default behaviour in your config.json file.